isomerpages/moe-oasispri/_info-hub/School Life/Sexuality Education.md

 <h4><strong>MOE Sexuality Education in Schools</strong></h4>
 <ol data-tight="true" class="tight">
 <li>
-<p>Sexuality Education (SEd) in schools aim to enable students to understand
+<p>Sexuality Education (SEd) in schools aims to enable students to understand
 the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships with others, including those with members of the opposite sex, and make wise, informed and responsible